Volume 10, Issue 4 (2024) IEM 2024, 10(4): 309-317 | Back to browse issues page

 1- Department of Microbiology and Immunology, National School of Veterinary Medicine, University of Manouba, LR16AGR01, 2020 Sidi Thabet, Ariana, Tunisia. , ghassan.tayh@fst.utm.tn

-2- Faculty of Science Department of Medical Technology, College of Science and Technology - Qaminis, Benghazi, Libya
+2- Department of Medical Technology, College of Science and Technology - Qaminis, Benghazi, Libya

 3- Department of Microbiology, Faculty of Science, University of Benghazi, Libya.